theheking/intro-to-command-line-hpc/practical_overview/5_Redirection.md

 ## Note on FASTA Files
 ![Permissions breakdown](../assets/img/illumina.png)
 For each cluster that passes filter, a single sequence is written to the corresponding sample’s R1 FASTQ file, and, for a paired-end run, a single sequence is also written to the sample’s R2 FASTQ file.
-Each entry in a FASTQ files consists of 4 lines:
+Each entry in a FASTQ file consists of 4 lines:

 > - A sequence identifier with information about the sequencing run and the cluster.
-The exact contents of this line vary by based on sequencer used.
+The exact contents of this line vary based on the sequencer used.
 > - The sequence (the base calls; A, C, T, G and N).
 > - A separator, which is simply a plus (+) sign.
 > - The base call quality scores.